Replacement/Upgrade Thumbscrew - Tightener for Endpin Collar (fits Kay/Engelhardt)

 As it happens, I recently came across a really nice replacement knob that works quite well; it has a three-pronged shape, making it very easy to grasp - and the surface of the knob is rubberized, so it has a comfortable soft feel, with plenty of grip.
 And it's small enough that it won't extend too far and rub against the bottom of the bass.

 So, you're still certainly welcome to grab one at your local hardware store, but if you don't feel like going through the trouble, I've got one I can send to you that's been vetted.
-Check it out on the endpin, below.
+Check it out on the endpin, in the second photo above.